rabbitmq/rabbitmq-website/site/oauth2-examples-oauth0.md

 Create `/tmp/certiicate.pem` and paste the certificate.

-Then run `openssl x509 -in /tmp/certificate.pem -pubkey -noout > /tmp/public.pem` to extract the public key from the certificate.
-And paste the public key into `rabbitmq.config`.
+Run `openssl x509 -in /tmp/certificate.pem -pubkey -noout > /tmp/public.pem` to extract the public key from the certificate and paste the public key into `rabbitmq.config`.

 Below we have a sample RabbitMQ configuration where we have set the `default_key` identifier that we copied from Oauth0 and also the public key we extracted from `/tmp/public.pem`.